JXSnack/ReturnBoxes/README.md

 - and lots more...

 ### Tested Browsers
-✅ - Chrome -> use chrome version\
+✅ - Chrome -> use chrome version | Tested up to 1.6.0\
-✅ - Opera -> use chrome version\
+✅ - Opera -> use chrome version | Tested up to 1.5.3\
-✅ - Opera GX -> use chrome version\
+✅ - Opera GX -> use chrome version | Tested up to 1.5.3\
-✅ - FireFox -> use firefox version
+✅ - FireFox -> use firefox version | Tested up to 1.6.0

 ### Extension support